top of page

 Children Ask Artists from Carter Burden Gallery About Their Work and Life

-In this special section, curious young children sit down at the Carter Burden Gallery bench with a renowned artist to uncover the mysteries behind art and creativity.
+In this special section, curious young children sit down at the Carter Burden Gallery bench with renowned artists to uncover the mysteries behind art and creativity.
 The program bridges generations, as young, inquisitive minds pose thoughtful questions to seasoned artists about their work, process, and personal journeys.

 The bench becomes a stage for connection, laughter, and discovery as kids delve into topics like: